qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 ## Installation of MongoDB

-For the kafka to connect mongodb as source, your mongodb instance should be running in a replicaSet mode. below is the docker compose file which will spin single node replicaSet instance of mongodb.
+For the Kafka to connect MongoDB as source, your MongoDB instance should be running in a `replicaSet` mode. below is the `docker compose` file which will spin a single node `replicaSet` instance of MongoDB.

 ```bash
 version: "3.8"